Girls Learning About Materials (mid-GLAM)

 No special science background is required to participate, just a curious mind that’s ready for fun!

 Cecilia Leal grew up in Portugal in a rural town but her appreciation for learning and science brought her to Sweden, Norway, and finally to the US to pursue an academic career.
-Cecilia has been a professor of Materials Science and Engineering at UIUC since 2012.
+Cecilia has been a professor of Materials Science and Engineering at the University of Illinois at Urbana-Champaign’s Grainger College of Engineering since 2012.
 She is interested in materials for medicine as well as materials inspired by nature.
 Cecilia is passionate about fostering a diverse and inclusive scientific community.
 She likes to spend time with her two kids and husband, hangout with friends, and to ride her bike to work.
 More about Cecilia’s professional biography can be found here.

-Robert Maass grew up in Sweden, but his academic interests has brought him to various location in Europe and also the US prior to accepting the position at UIUC in 2015.
+Robert Maass grew up in Sweden, but his academic interests has brought him to various location in Europe and also the US prior to accepting the position at the University of Illinois at Urbana-Champaign’s Grainger College of Engineeringin 2015.
 His research interests are in the area of metallic materials.
 He enjoys spending time with his two kids, both of which were born in Urbana-Champaign, and if he has the opportunity, he likes to go for a run or for a row.
 You can find his professional biography here.

 From previous years: